Boeing Logo

 Boeing Symbol

-As far as is known, the Boeing logo font is called Stratotype and is by two designers: Bob Laly and Kith Kinsmen.
-It is an oblique bold grotesque that is also used for alphanumeric designations on airplanes.
+As far as is known, the Boeing logo font is called Stratotype and was designed by Bob Laly and Kith Kinsmen.
+It is an oblique bold grotesque used for alphanumeric designations on airplanes.
 The lettering is black, as is the emblem of geometric shapes.

 What is Boeing’s logo?